 A big value driver of a systemic approach is that it creates natural opportunities for collaboration and knowledge sharing, which dramatically accelerates the pace of improvement.
 But enterprise-wide collaboration won’t happen naturally if the organization does not promote it and remove the barriers that tend to get in the way (e.g., geographic, language, lack of relationships, lack of transparency, etc.)

 These five characteristics provide a strong indication as to whether your organization has truly developed a production system or simply has one in name only.
-Phase 5 Group works with companies across all stages of operational maturity and provides unique tools, including EON, the world’s first comprehensive continuous improvement management platform, designed to help companies dramatically accelerate their production system journey.
+EON works with companies across all stages of operational maturity and provides unique tools, including the world’s first comprehensive continuous improvement management platform, designed to help companies dramatically accelerate their production system journey.